yim222/reactLocationApp/README.md

 This is draft CRUD app in react.
 The data being stored on the localstorage of the browser

-For startup – download the folder, unzip it, and run “npm start” from the CMD of the root folder.
+For startup – download the folder, unzip it, install npm and react in the root folder,  and run “npm start” from the CMD of the root folder.
 It will be running in http://localhost:3006/

 You can see the todo file either.

+If U need help feel free to contact me - yimprogramming@gmail.com